 For more climate info: Maui Weather Guide…

-Maui lies to the northwest of Oahu.
-The Hawaiian islands are located in the Pacific Ocean, around 3860km from mainland USA.
+Maui is the second-largest of the Hawaiian islands, a chain of volcanic islands in the North Pacific Ocean, around 3860km (2398mi) from mainland USA.

-Read more about how to get to Maui…
+Read more about how to get around Maui…